Would you like to see what we have written on a subject? Use the search below.

 Jesus Is Savior

 Who could qualify as a new representative of the human race?
-He would have to be a genuine human being, he would have to start perfect like Adam did, he would have to face an opportunity to rebel and refuse it, and then he would have to voluntarily pay the price of mankind's sin.
+He would have to be a genuine human being; he would have to start perfect, as Adam did; he would have to face an opportunity to rebel and refuse it; and then he would have to voluntarily pay the price for mankind's sin.
 Big Problem right away!
 Every human being born is already contaminated with sin before making any personal choices.
-No human being can qualify as saviour right from the start!
+No human being can qualify as a saviour right from the start!

 As we saw in Jesus Is Man, Jesus became a genuine Man.
 He faced temptation to a degree that no human being has and remained loyal and obedient to God.
-Finally, to be able to proclaim Jesus is Savior, Jesus would have to voluntarily die for the guilty.
+Finally, to be able to proclaim Jesus is Savior, Jesus would have to die for the guilty voluntarily.
 He would have to pay the price of our sin.
-The perfect Lamborghini would have to enter a demolition derby and ultimately end up crushed as scrape metal.
+The perfect Lamborghini would have to enter a demolition derby and ultimately end up crushed as scrap metal.

 Jesus is Savior means He died on our behalf.
-Every human being is in rebellion to God.
-We are all spiritual dead, will face physical death, and will enter eternal death.
+Every human being is in rebellion against God.
+We are all spiritually dead, will face physical death, and will enter eternal death.
 Since the punishment for sin is death, Jesus could not die.
 He was sinless - no sin, no death.
 He voluntarily took the responsibility for our sin on Himself.
-On the cross He suffered the full fury of God on sin.
+On the cross, He suffered the full fury of God's justice on sin.
 If you want to know how bad sin is and how God feels about it, look at the cross of Christ.
 If you want to know what Hell is like, look at the cross.

 Jesus is Savior means we can be free from all the sin which drags us down.
 Jesus is Savior means we can have a personal, intimate relationship with God the way we were originally designed.
 We can be fully human again!
 We can enter the joy of knowing God and being a whole person.
 It is all available.
 Jesus is Savior.
 He made it possible.
 When we repent of our sins and rebellion and accept Jesus is Savior, God instantly sees us as perfect and begins an intimate relationship with us.
-The Holy Spirit then begins to work in our physical lives to progressively change us so that our life reflects how God already sees us.
+The Holy Spirit then begins to work in our physical lives, progressively changing us so that our lives reflect how God already sees us.

 How do we come to say, Jesus is Savior?
-Adam was the representative of the entire human race automatically.
+Adam automatically represented the entire human race.
 Jesus is the Representative of all who choose Him.
-For Jesus to be our personal Saviour we must make a conscious decision to accept Him as our Saviour.
+For Jesus to be our personal Saviour, we must make a conscious decision to accept Him as our Saviour.
 We have to allow Him to be our Representative instead of Adam.
 We have to acknowledge that He died on our behalf, for our sins, and that He rose again to live in us.

 He then brought them out and asked, "Sirs, what must I do to be saved?"
 They replied, "Believe in the Lord Jesus, and you will be saved—you and your household."
 Acts 16:30-31